enkidevs/curriculum/python/core/looping/while-loops.md

 4
 ```

 ---

 ## Practice

-Print the  all numbers in 0..10 *inclusive*:
+Print the all numbers between 0 and 10 *inclusive*:

 ```python
 x = 0